AdguardTeam/AdGuardHome/AGHTechDoc.md

 	DNS=127.0.0.1
 	DNSStubListener=no

-Specifying "127.0.0.1" as DNS server address is necessry because otherwise the nameserver will be "127.0.0.53" which doesn't work without DNSStubListener.
+Specifying "127.0.0.1" as DNS server address is necessary because otherwise the nameserver will be "127.0.0.53" which doesn't work without DNSStubListener.

 Activate another resolv.conf file: